Solving PolynomialsA polynomial looks like this:

 (x−4) has odd multiplicity, so it crosses the axis at x=4

-- You can directly solve polynomials of Degree 1 (line) and 2 (quadratic)
+- We can directly solve polynomials of Degree 1 (linear) and 2 (quadratic)

 - For Degree 3 and up, graphs can be helpful

 - Know how far left or right the roots may be